host_cache table provides

 host_cache have the same effect: They clear the host

 cache.
-This also removes rows from the
+Clearing the cache also removes rows from the

 host_cache table (because it is